HistoryThis section has been translated automatically.

 - Schnitzler P et al (2019) Virology.
 In: Hof H et al (Ed.)
 Medical Microbiology Thieme Verlag S 256-260

-Incoming links (27)Angina, streptococcal angina; Chronic lymphocytic thyroiditis; COVID-19 and skin; Dermatitis-arthritis syndromes; Ehrlichiosen; Enanthem; Erythema nodosum; Exanthema subitum; Glandular fever; Glandular fever; ...
+Incoming links (28)Angina, streptococcal angina; Chronic lymphocytic thyroiditis; COVID-19 and skin; Dermatitis-arthritis syndromes; Ehrlichiosen; Enanthem; Erythema nodosum; Exanthema subitum; Glandular fever; Glandular fever; ...
 Show all

-Outgoing links (15)Adverse drug reactions of the skin; Antihistamines, systemic; Desloratadine; Erythema nodosum; Herpesviridae; Hhv-4; Hhv-4 virus infections; Hiv infection; Levocetirizine; Oral hair leukoplakia; ...
+Outgoing links (16)Adverse drug reactions of the skin; Antihistamines, systemic; cold calf wrap; Desloratadine; Erythema nodosum; Herpesviridae; HHV-4; Hhv-4 virus infections; Hiv infection; Levocetirizine; ...
 Show all

 Please ask your physician for a reliable diagnosis.
 This website is only meant as a reference.